top of page

 Types of social media campaigns

-Whether you want to bring about social change, spread awareness, or generate sales, you have options when it comes to types of social media campaigns.
-Here are a few social media campaign ideas, and examples of social media campaigns too!
+Whether you want to bring about social change, spread awareness or generate sales, you have options when it comes to types of social media campaigns.
+Here are a few campaign ideas—and examples of social media campaigns, too!

-Engagement Campaigns or User-Generated-Contents: Post on social media and ask your audience to participate in some way, like posting a photo or using a specific hashtag.
+Engagement Campaigns or User-Generated Content: Post on social media and ask your audience to participate in some way, like posting a photo or using a specific hashtag.

-• AOE client AC Pipe created the #CMyACPAPride campaign to engage their audience on social media, create enthusiasm and spread awareness for their brand.
-Followers printed out the AC Pipe logo and posted photos online using the hashtag.
-Every week, a favorite was chosen by AC Pipe’s followers.
-This campaign let AC Pipe’s employees and clients get creative and have fun with the brand – people posted photos at work, in nature, even in the hospital with a new baby!
+• An AOE client created a hashtag campaign to engage their audience on social media, create enthusiasm and spread awareness for their brand.
+Followers printed out the organization’s logo and posted photos online using the hashtag.
+Every week, a favorite was chosen by the organization’s followers.
+This campaign let employees and clients get creative and have fun with the brand — people posted photos at work, in nature and even in the hospital with a new baby!
 (As you can guess, that photo was a winner!)

-• Longtime AOE client IGGA has been utilizing an awareness campaign approach with its Coalition for Responsible Roads – an effort to educate Arizonans about the benefits of diamond-ground concrete compared to asphalt roads.
+• Longtime AOE client IGGA conducted a long-running awareness campaign with its Coalition for Responsible Roads microsite — an effort to educate Arizonans about the benefits of diamond-ground concrete compared to asphalt roads.

 • A common practice at conferences is for an organization to create helpful documents like schedules of the day’s events or a map of the venue, either to distribute or make available to attendees.

 Podcasting: Podcasts are a fantastic way to share information with your audience.
 Again, providing your audience with valuable information builds trust and loyalty.
 This long-form content allows you to really tell your brand’s story and let people know what you’re about.
-And the great news is you probably already have plenty of podcast-worthy material on your website already.
-AOE helps clients turn webinar and blog content into podcasts by looking for opportunities to maximize clients’ content by re-using and repurposing.
+And the great news is you probably already have plenty of podcast-worthy material on your website.
+AOE helps clients turn webinar and blog content into podcasts by looking for opportunities to maximize clients’ content by reusing and repurposing.

 • Have you checked out AOE’s podcast?
-Our own podcast is an example of re-purposing webinars.
+Our podcast is an example of repurposing webinars.
 We seek to share tips, ideas, thought leadership and even tackle the tough topics in which the answers are unknown related to DEI, marketing, events, strategic planning, crisis communication, organizational management, leadership and more.
-This kind of content is applicable to more than just our clients and industry colleagues, but maybe after listening and getting to know us a bit, a listener could turn into more!
+This kind of content is applicable to more than just our clients and industry colleagues.
+Maybe after listening and getting to know us a bit, a listener could turn into more!

 Influencer outreach: Identify content creators or thought leaders that fit well with your brand to become brand ambassadors.
-Influencers are compensated (whether monetarily, with products, or with exposure) to discuss an initiative, share product reviews, their experience with your company, etc. with their following.
+Influencers are compensated (whether monetarily, with products or with exposure) to discuss an initiative, share product reviews or their experience with your company, etc. with their following.
 Some brands take this a step further and collaborate with the influencer on a product or offering.
 Influencer marketing can be a win-win for both the influencer and the brand, as both get to expand their audience.

 How do you make a good social media campaign?

 A good social media campaign raises awareness, feels authentic and provides value.
-The overload of information out there regarding social media campaigns probably has you wondering, “Which social media ads are best?”
+The overload of information out there regarding social media campaigns and social media advertising probably has you wondering, “Which social media ads are best?”
 Unfortunately, there’s no one-size-fits-all answer when it comes to promoting a campaign on social media.
 There isn’t one single type that will work for every need.
-The simple answer is that a good social media campaign is one that first, raises awareness and second, feels authentic to your brand and its goals.
-When choosing which route to go, consider the outcome you want, who your audience is, and what kind of value you could provide them with.
+The simple answer is that a good social media campaign is one that raises awareness and feels authentic to your brand and its goals.
+When choosing which route to go, consider the outcome you want, who your audience is and what kind of value you could provide them.
 Let’s break this down.

 A good social media campaign:

-Raises awareness - When it comes down to it, awareness is the goal!
-Whether it’s letting your audience know about an event, a new product or service, or simply letting your community know you exist, a good social media campaign reaches the right audience.
+Raises awareness: When it comes down to it, awareness is the goal!
+Whether it’s letting your audience know about an event, new product or service, or simply letting your community know you exist, a good social media campaign reaches the right audience.

 • Tip: Create target audience segments on platforms where your audience is active.